 Please be aware that specimens can only be received Monday through Friday.
 It generally will take a few days to have the tissue embedded and sectioned to have unstained slides prepared for immunohistochemistry.
 It is best to send biopsies in the beginning of the week to ensure that they will be included in the following week’s staining.
 However, please adhere to the guidelines concerning appropriate cycle days for biopsy whenever possible.
-These guidelines are enclosed.
+These guidelines can be found in the EFT® Biopsy Protocol.
 We would prefer a specimen stay in fixative for a few days longer than have it collected at an inappropriate time of the cycle.
 You can batch mail biopsies from different patients if that is convenient for you.
-After we review the slides, we will generate a report, which will be mailed and faxed to the location you specify in the Request for Endometrial Function Test® (EFT®).
+After we review the slides, we will generate a report, which will be emailed, mailed or faxed to the addresses you specify in the Request for EFT® form.

 An overview of the EFT, and the key markers behind it, can be found in our July 2003 article Improved Endometrial Assessment Using Cyclin E and p27, Fertility and Sterility, 80: 146-56, 2003.
-You can also find additional information on our markers in the Infertility section of our web site which is listed in the letterhead above.
+You can also find additional information on our markers in the Infertility section.
+As part of our review, we evaluate every specimen for:

 Our routine protocol is to examine an H&E stained slide for standard dating and to evaluate each biopsy with a panel of markers.
 On cycle day 15 we routinely evaluate progesterone receptor (PR) and cyclins, while on cycle day 24 we evaluate cyclins only.
 Under certain circumstances, if the patient is known to be blood group A or AB, we may also examine MAG (mouse ascites golgi mucin epitope).

-We require a payment of $459.00 to be sent with each biopsy in the form of a check made payable to Yale University.
-We also now accept credit card payments from Visa and MasterCard (see Request for EFT® form).
-Please see the Endometrial Function Test (EFT®) Biopsy Protocol form for details concerning our recommended protocols for frequency and timing of endometrial biopsies for performance of our Endometrial Function Test® (EFT®).
+We require a payment of $595 to be sent with each biopsy in the form of a money order or cashier’s check made payable to Yale University.
+We also now accept credit card payments from MasterCard and Visa (see Request for EFT® form).

 If you are concerned about the amount of tissue collected at the time of biopsy, please check the H&E ($50) to rule out Quantity Not Sufficient check box.
 We will process the tissue and only examine the HE slide.
-If there is enough tissue to perform a full EFT, we will do so and charge the patient the remaining $409 with their supplied credit card.
+If there is enough tissue to perform a full EFT, we will do so and charge the patient the remaining $545 with their supplied credit card.
 If the specimen is inadequate we will not perform the EFT and the patient will not be charged anything beyond the initial $50.

-Please see the ;EFT® Biopsy Submission Protocol form for details concerning our recommended protocols for frequency and timing of endometrial biopsies for performance of our Endometrial Function Test® (EFT®).
+Please see the EFT® Biopsy Protocol form for details concerning our recommended protocols for frequency and timing of endometrial biopsies for performance of our Endometrial Function Test® (EFT®).
 Shipping costs are the responsibility of the submitting physician or patient.
-Instructions can be found in the Sending Biopsies to Yale University form.
+We will be happy to send you preaddressed FedEx Airbills.